 If you see the page as shown below, ownCloud server has been installed successfully.
 Now you can configure your Owncloud installation according to your needs.

 You have installed ownCloud locally on your computer.
-Now, you might want to run ownCloud on a server.
-To run ownCloud on a server, you might want to buy ownCloud hosting from Arvixe.
+Now, if you want to run ownCloud on a server, you might want to try SiteGround hosting.
 If you want to know how to choose a hosting for ownCloud, you can see our detailed guide on how to choose an ownCloud hosting.